 Sandim Mendes: panu terra | terra panu

-Pano de terra indicates the typical beaten fabrics that are woven on the Cape Verde islands.
-"Pano" in Portuguese means fabric or fabric, but also clothing or cloth.
-The three words together can be translated as "dust of the earth," "the world," or "the birth ground."
+Pano de terra indicates the typical beaten fabrics woven on the Cape Verde islands.
+In Portuguese 'Pano' stands for fabric or tissue, but also for clothing or cloth.
+The three words together can be translated as 'dust of the earth', 'the world' or 'the birthplace'.

 Plays with these layers of meaning panu terra | terra panu; the title of the first solo exhibition by artist Sandim Mendes (NL / CV, 1986).
 This opposite pair of concepts refers on the one hand to traditionally manufactured textiles.
 On the other hand, it stands for the interwovenness of man and material, place of origin and production and the related history.
 However, the creole variant 'panu terra' is closer to the Cape Verdean roots of the artist, and the attention that she devotes in her practice to her origins and culture.